 We have seen that the idiom ḥārâ lᵉ expresses a feeling of being insulted, frustrated, or treated unjustly, which is frequently the province of those of lower status, while ḥārâ ʾāp̱ denotes the forceful response of the higher-status individual.
 This analysis can serve as a key to a new understanding of the metaphoric meaning of the two expressions.

 In the opinion of most scholars, the root ḤRH is related to ḤRR, which signifies “burning.”
 Unlike ḤRR, though, ḤRH is never used in the Bible non-metaphorically; but it does occur in the semantic field of “fire.”
-E.g., “In Your great triumph You break Your opponents; You send forth Your ḥᵃrôn, it consumes them like straw” (Exod 15:7) likens the destruction of the enemy at God’s hands to the burning of straw by ḥᵃrôn, which here apparently means a flame.
+E.g., “In Your great triumph You break Your opponents; You send forth Your ḥᵃrôn, it consumes them like straw” (Exod 15:7) likens the destruction of the enemy at Yhwh’s hands to the burning of straw by ḥᵃrôn, which here apparently means a flame.

 As for the word ʾāp̱, it usually means “nose,” but sometimes the entire face, especially in the dual form ʾāp̱payim.
 It too occurs in several texts related to burning: “Smoke went up from His nose, from His mouth came devouring fire; live coals blazed forth from Him” (2Sam 22:9 = Ps 18:9).
 These texts strengthen the standard scholarly explanation that the metaphor expressed by ḥārâ ʾāp̱ is burning connected to the nose or face.